Frequently asked questions

 Although poaching remains a serious issue, the greatest threats to mountain gorillas are habitat loss and disease (see Threats).

 What is the difference between a mountain gorilla and other gorillas?

 Mountain gorillas have longer hair and tend to be more grey than brown.
 Their faces are more densely covered in hair.
-They are also a little bit bigger.
-Their family structures resemble a harem, with one or a small number of dominant males and a stable group of females.
-Other gorillas live in less stable family structures and group composition and group size changes much more frequently.
+Their family structure includes one or more mature males (silverbacks) and a group of females with or without infants and juveniles.
+Other gorillas have group structures with one silverback and group composition and group size changes much more frequently.